-This assessment has been carried out according to best practice and guidelines relating to human health, and in the context of similar large-scale transport infrastructural projects.
+The assessment has been carried out according to best practice and guidelines relating to human health, and in the context of similar large-scale transport infrastructural projects.

-The aim of the Proposed Scheme is to provide enhanced walking, cycling and bus infrastructure on this key access corridor in the Dublin region, which will enable and deliver efficient, safe, and integrated sustainable transport movement along the corridor.
-The objectives of the Proposed Scheme are described in Chapter 1 (Introduction).
-The Proposed Scheme which is described in Chapter 4 (Proposed Scheme Description) has been designed to meet these objectives.
+The aim of the Proposed Scheme when in operation is to provide enhanced walking, cycling and bus infrastructure on this key access corridor in the Dublin region, which will enable and deliver efficient, safe, and integrated sustainable transport movement along the corridor.
+The objectives of the Proposed Scheme are described in Chapter 1, Introduction.
+The Proposed Scheme, which is described in Chapter 4 (Proposed Scheme Description), has been designed to meet these objectives.

-The design of the Proposed Scheme has evolved through comprehensive design iteration with particular emphasis on minimising the potential for environmental impacts where practicable whilst ensuring the objectives of the Proposed Scheme are attained.
-In addition, feedback received from the comprehensive consultation programme undertaken throughout the option selection and design development process have been incorporated where appropriate.
+The design of the Proposed Scheme has evolved through the application of a comprehensive design iteration process with particular emphasis on minimising the potential for environmental impacts where practicable whilst ensuring the objectives of the Proposed Scheme are maintained.
+In addition, feedback received from the comprehensive consultation programme undertaken throughout the option selection and design development programme have been incorporated where appropriate.